Aplomado falcon: Subspecies

+Compared to nominate F. f. femoralis, the northern subspecies F. f. septentrionalis is slightly larger and paler, while the southwestern F. f. pichinchae is slightly larger and darker, and with an incomplete breast band.

 Range, ecology and status

-The aplomado falcon's habitat is dry grasslands, savannahs, marshes, and, in Brazil, is commonly observed in some large cities, such as São Paulo.
-It ranges from northern Mexico and Trinidad locally to southern South America, but has been extirpated from many places in its range, including all of northern and central Mexico except for a small area of Chihuahua.
-Globally, however, it is so widespread that it is assessed as Species of Least Concern by the IUCN.
+The preferred habitat is dry grasslands, savannas, and marshes.
+In Brazil, is commonly observed in some large cities, such as São Paulo.
+It ranges from northern Mexico and Trinidad locally to southern South America, but has become extinct from many parts of its range, including all of northern and central Mexico except for a small area of Chihuahua.
+Globally, however, it is sufficiently widespread that it is assessed as Species of Least Concern by the IUCN.

 It feeds on large invertebrates and small vertebrates, with small birds making up the overwhelming bulk of its prey.
-Mixed-species feeding flocks in open cerrado and grassland will go on frenzied alert upon spotting this species; small birds fear it more than most other predators.
+Mixed-species feeding flocks in open cerrado and grassland will go on frenzied alert upon spotting aplomado falcons; small birds fear it more than most other predators.
 It is often seen soaring at twilight hunting insects and eating them on the wing.
-It also hunts at fields being burned, at which many birds of this species may gather; cooperation between individual aplomado falcons – usually members of a pair – has also been recorded.
+It also hunts over fields being burned, at which many birds of this species may gather; cooperation between individual aplomado falcons, usually members of a pair, has also been recorded.
 In Brazil, aplomado falcons have been observed following maned wolves (Chrysocyon brachyurus) and chasing birds that the wolves flush.
-Prey items typically weigh one-fifth to one-half of the falcons' own weight, but females of this species (which due to their size can tackle larger prey) have been recorded eating birds larger than themselves, such as a cattle egret (Bulbucus ibis) or a plain chachalaca (Ortalis vetula), on rare occasions.
+Prey items typically weigh one-fifth to one-half of the falcons' own weight, but females (which due to their size can tackle larger prey) have been recorded eating birds larger than themselves, such as a cattle egret (Bulbucus ibis) or a plain chachalaca (Ortalis vetula), on rare occasions.